-The active subsidiaries of the Company at December 31, 2018, are as follows:
+The subsidiaries of the Company at December 31, 2019, all of which are wholly-owned, are as follows:

 Country of

 Name of subsidiary Incorporation Principal activity

 Panoro Apurimac SA Perú Mineral exploration

 Minera Panoro Perú SAC Perú Mineral exploration

-0995683 B.C.
-Ltd. Canada Holding company

-Minera Promesa SA Perú Mineral exploration

-Minera Kusiorco SA Perú Mineral exploration

-Panoro Gold Projects Perú SA Perú Mineral exploration

 Panoro Holdings Ltd. Canada Holding company

 Antilla Copper SA Perú Mineral exploration

 Apurimac Copper SA Perú Mineral exploration

 Promesa Copper SA Perú Mineral exploration

 Alto Copper SA Perú Mineral exploration

 Panoro Gold SA Perú Mineral exploration

 Panoro Copper Royalties Ltd. Canada Royalty company

 Panoro Pacific Minerals Inc. Philippines Holding company

 Panoro Trading (Caymans) Ltd. Cayman Islands Project financing

-The consolidated financial statements of the Company comprise the financial statements of the parent and its wholly-owned subsidiaries as at December 31, 2018.
+The consolidated financial statements of the Company comprise the financial statements of the parent and its wholly-owned subsidiaries as at December 31, 2019.
 All intercompany transactions and balances have been eliminated on consolidation.
-The assets and liabilities of two foreign holding companies were absorbed by the parent company during the year.
+The assets and liabilities of a Canadian subsidiary were absorbed by the parent company during the year, and the company was dissolved, and three subsidiaries in Peru filed their final returns and were dissolved during the year.